-Scientists aim to kill lung tumorsMay 4th, 2012 in Cancer /
+Scientists aim to kill lung tumorsMay 4, 2012 in Medicine & Health / Cancer

 Lung cancer is the leading cause of cancer death throughout the world.
 Standard treatment methods do not usually result in long-term recovery.
 In addition to the proliferation of the tumour cells, the growth of blood vessels controls tumors development.
 The blood vessel growth is controlled by several signalling molecules.